freeCodeCamp/i18n-curriculum/curriculum/challenges/german/07-scientific-computing-with-python/build-a-probability-calculator-project/probability-calculator.md

 For this project, you will write a program to determine the approximate probability of drawing certain balls randomly from a hat.

-First, create a `Hat` class in `main.py`.
+Erstelle zunächst eine `Hat` Klasse in `main.py`.
 The class should take a variable number of arguments that specify the number of balls of each color that are in the hat.
 For example, a class object could be created in any of these ways:

 ```py
 hat1 = Hat(yellow=3, blue=2, green=6)